Chart Color Schemes

 Residential development activity is lower than average in Singleton according to AreaSearch's national comparison of local real estate markets

-Singleton has recorded around 32 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 163 homes were approved, with an additional 9 approved so far in FY-26.
-On average, approximately 3.2 people have moved to the area each year for every dwelling built during this period.
+Singleton recorded approximately 32 residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25163 homes were approved, with a further 20 approved in FY-26.
+On average, 3.2 people moved to the area each year for every dwelling built during these years, indicating significant demand exceeding new supply.

-This high demand significantly exceeds new supply, typically leading to price growth and increased buyer competition.
-The average construction cost value of new properties is $714,000, indicating a focus on the premium segment with upmarket properties.
-In FY-26, commercial development approvals have reached $11.5 million, demonstrating moderate levels of commercial development compared to Rest of NSW where Singleton has significantly less development activity, 82.0% below the regional average per person.
-This scarcity of new homes usually strengthens demand and prices for existing properties.
-The current development activity is also lower than the national average, reflecting market maturity and possible development constraints.
+New properties are constructed at an average expected cost of $399,000, higher than regional norms, reflecting quality-focused development.
+This financial year has seen $11.5 million in commercial development approvals, demonstrating moderate levels of commercial development activity.
+Compared to the Rest of NSW, Singleton has significantly less development activity, 82.0% below the regional average per person.
+The scarcity of new homes typically strengthens demand and prices for existing properties.
+This activity is also lower than nationally, suggesting market maturity and possible development constraints.

-New development consists predominantly of detached dwellings, with 85.0%, while medium and high-density housing accounts for 15.0%.
-This maintains the area's traditional low density character, focusing on family homes appealing to those seeking space.
+New development consists of 85.0% detached dwellings and 15.0% medium and high-density housing, maintaining the area's traditional low density character focused on family homes.
 The estimated population per dwelling approval is 1006 people, reflecting its quiet, low activity development environment.
-Future projections indicate Singleton adding 1968 residents by 2041.
+Future projections estimate Singleton to add 1,970 residents by 2041.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development